October 10, 2017

 There are many permutations of an opening "one liner".
 The principle is to get your prospects attention as quickly as possible and get them saying "Yes" as much as possible.

 You'll want to get in front of as many prospective customers as possible within a 2-hour period of canvassing.
-You can save time by not arguing with someone who is probably never going to be your customer.
+You can save time and energy by not arguing with someone who says No, and is probably never going to be your customer.

 Also, the best time to find people at home is the sweet spot of 6-8 pm.
-Early than this and they are either at work or coming home from work.
-Later than this and knocking on strangers doors feels too intrusive.
-Saturdays are also a good time to canvas for softwashing customers, especially when the evenings are dark during winter.
+Earlier than this and they are either at work or coming home from work.
+Later than this and knocking on stranger's doors can feel too intrusive.

 Remember that canvassing is a numbers game.
 Talk to enough people and you are assured of getting work.